 #4: Queen Nefertiti of Egypt

 Queen Neferneferuaten Nefertiti was born in 1370.
 She was a beautiful woman with a beautiful name.
 The name Nefertiti means “the beautiful woman has come.”
-She was a royal wife of Pharaoh Akhenaten, the 18th Dynasty King of Ancient Egypt.
-However, she and her husband were famous for championing religious revolution.
-She took an active role in the worship of Aten – a sun god.
-Queen Nefertiti supported her husband, and many Scholars believed he promoted her from Great Royal wife to Co–regent.
+She was the royal wife of Pharaoh Akhenaten, the 18th Dynasty King of Ancient Egypt.
+However, she and her husband were famous for championing the religious revolution.
+She took an active role in the worship of Aten—a sun god.
+Queen Nefertiti supported her husband, and many Scholars believed he promoted her from Great Royal wife to co-regent.

 Some feel her time in power was one of relative stability although much effort was made by successors to erase that legacy.
 However, at the excavation site of Hermopolis, there is an image found of her on blocks where she is cast in the role of a classic male conqueror.
-In the image, she is striking her enemies with mace while grabbing them by the hair.
+In the image, the African warrior queen is striking her enemies with mace while grabbing them by the hair.

 The disappearance of Nefertiti despite her prominence is still a subject of speculation among scholars.
 Some scholars believe she died while others think she was exiled after the death of her husband.
 To date, she is known for her painted sandstone bust.
 Also, she features in many archaeological sites like the King Riding Chariot.

 #5: Queen Cleopatra of Egypt

 Queen Cleopatra VII Theo Philopator was born in early 69 BC and was the daughter of Ptolemy.
 The African Queen was a product of incest, a common practice among the Ptolemaic dynasty members.
 Queen Cleopatra was not from Egypt but was born in Egypt.
 Subsequently, she ruled as a lawgiver in Egypt and other territories like Cyprus.
 She was proactive in religious activities, being the chief religious authority in her realm.